peidevs/Event_Resources/MeetUps.md

 * see `#jobs` channel in our Slack team
 * ScreenScape [acquired by Spectrio](https://www.screenscape.com/blog/spectrio-acquires-screenscape/)
 * Startup Zone is not currently hosting in-person events re: COVID-19
+* We are always looking for new speakers: just ping us with your idea!

 ###### Sponsors
 * [Forestry.io](https://forestry.io)